40-4/Sakuya/README.md

 ## Instalation
 Head on to releases and put the ``/sakuya`` directory into the ``/addons`` directory.
 Then enable it in project settings and You're done!

-After enabling the plugin, singleton `SakuyaRoot` should be added.
+After enabling the plugin, singleton `SakuyaRoot` should appear.
 To add new commands, You need to create a `SakuyaCommand` resource and extend its script, overwriting the `execute` function.
 This addon has ``help`` command implemented, so You can use it as a reference.

 ## Screenshots
 <img width="1172" height="702" alt="Screenshot showing Sakuya Plugin in use" src="https://github.com/user-attachments/assets/2cb92822-056c-4af7-bc21-7164d116a704" />